Welcome back! We activated a special $50 coupon for you valid for 24 hours

 Combining Functionality and Living Space

-At Archival Designs, we've created plans for people who want workshop space without creating a separate building for it.
+At Archival Designs, we’ve created plans for people who want workshop space without creating a separate building for it.
 These designs make excellent use of your land, offering easy access to both work and living spaces.
+Building a shouse on your property allows you to integrate features like a porch, enhancing both the workshop and living areas for greater curb appeal and outdoor enjoyment.

 Versatile Designs for Modern Needs

 The great thing about a shouse floor plan is how flexible it is.
 Need room for woodworking?
 Vehicle storage?
 Art studio?
 Equipment repairs?
 These plans work for all sorts of projects.
+You can choose from different kinds of shouse and shop house plans—or if you prefer more classic architecture, explore traditional house plans—to meet your specific working needs.

 Many designs have a door connecting your living area and workshop, while keeping them properly separated.
 Our home plans come in different styles – some ranch-style with the shop on one end, others with living space upstairs and workshop downstairs.
+The interior layout and level of finish can be customized to suit your preferences.

 Practical Considerations for Your Project

 When planning a shouse, construction methods matter significantly.
 Post-frame building creates the open space needed for workshops while typically costing less than conventional home construction.
+Many homeowners have found that shouse house plans offer significant savings and flexibility, making them a smart choice for customers seeking value for their money.

 29 house plans